Our Five Top Tips For Buying a Wedding Ring…2020 update

 If you are considering a gold ring then 18ct gold is the preferable option when considered against 9ct gold.
 This is due to the actual gold content (twice as much as 9ct) and this makes the ring much more durable.
 It’s also less likely to cause a reaction with the skin.

 As gold is naturally yellow, other white metals are added to produce white gold.
 White gold has a slightly yellow hue and for this reason most pieces of white gold jewellery are rhodium plated (a surface finish) to give a bright white polished finish.
 The rhodium plating will eventually wear off but it can easily be re-applied by most reputable jewellers.
+Most of our white gold is high palladium so it doesn’t require a rhodium plating finish.
+Wedding rings with a high palladium content means the natural colour of the gold is much whiter than a non-high palladium.

 Tip 3: Timescale